jmarinllao/SocialData/README.md

 ## "Social Data Analysis and Visualization"  assignments of year 2020/2021.
-The course mainly focuses on visualizing and plotting data with python notebooks. \
+The course mainly focuses on :
+* Visualizing  data with python notebooks.
+* Plotting with the correct formats and meaning.
+* Analyze and poin out relevant informations from data, not only using statistics.
 **Phenomena analyzed:** Crime rates and predictive policing in San Francisco. \
 Data source is the official [San Francisco city data repository](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-Historical-2003/tmnf-yvry)